-The name for Switzerland, die Schweiz in German, la Suisse in French, Svizzera in Italian and Svizra in Romansh, is derived from the canton and the town Schwyz.
+The name for Switzerland, die Schweiz in German, la Suisse in French, Svizzera in Italian and Svizra in Romansh, is derived from the canton and the town Schwy(t)z.

 This name is derived from the Germanic word Sueit, sengen or to scorch or to burn off grass.
 Schwyz is not a city in the medieval meaning, but the canton plays an important role in the history of Switzerland.

-Schwyz, Uri and Unterwalden were the first Eidgenossen and adversaries the Habsburgs and the Einsiedeln monastery (1314 looting monastery, 1315 Battle of Sempach).
+Schwyz, Uri and Unterwalden were the first Eidgenossen and the adversaries of the Habsburgs and the Einsiedeln monastery (1314 looting monastery, 1315 Battle of Sempach).